 Buy through a travel agent or third party.

 Your travel agent may offer an insurance policy.
 (More on buying through an agent in a moment.)

 You might also consult an online company that specializes in comparing and evaluating insurance policies, such as Travel Insurance Review, Trip Insurance Store, and InsureMyTrip.com.
 These can be useful ways to quickly find the best policy for your needs.

 The first time you’ll have the option of buying an insurance policy will probably be when you book a trip through a travel company or an agent.
-It’s nice to be reminded about the insurance option, because when you’re planning a big trip, it can easily be overlooked.
+It’s easy to overlook insurance, so it’s a welcome reminder.

-Still, experts generally agree you shouldn’t take the first policy you’re offered—no matter how attractive the policy, or how hard the sell.
+Still, experts generally warn you shouldn’t buy the first policy you see —no matter how attractive the insurance or how hard the sell is.
 (A few years ago, I would have said travel agents were the worst offenders in this department, but nowadays, websites try to sell insurance by using high-pressure tactics to persuade you to “protect your trip” in bold uppercase letters, making human agents look downright polite.)